arafMustavi/BlueNes/README.md

 # Nesternship | HR Project | Medical Data

-Medical Data extraction as a part of the ongoing NesternShip program
+Medical Temperature Data Extraction as a part of the ongoing NesternShip program

 ## Task 01:
 Read Data from the excel file in the .xlsx format